KelvinBrenand/DIO/README.md

 # DIO
-A repo dedicated to the Digital Innovation One bootcamps.
+A repo dedicated to my Digital Innovation One projects.